-Section 4.
-Non-discriminatory practice
+Sec.
+4. Non-discriminatory practice

-Membership may not be denied because of race, gender, sexual orientation, religion, national origin or any other discriminatory practice.
+Membership may not be denied because of military discharge classification, race, gender, sexual orientation, religion, national origin or any other discriminatory practice.

-Section 5.
-Restrict or expel from membership
+Sec.
+5. Restrict or expel from membership

 The Board of Directors has the authority to deny or expel from membership a person when, in its judgment, admission or continued membership would be inconsistent with the purposes, principles, objectives or goals and ideals of VFP.
+A motion to restrict, deny, or expel, from membership shall require a two-thirds (2/3) majority of all members of the Board of Directors.
 The Board of Directors shall inform the membership at the Annual Convention of its reasons for taking any action under this Section.
 Any action under this Section may be appealed to the membership at the Annual Convention.

-Section 6.
-Establish procedures
+Sec.
+6. Establish procedures